microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-Introduction.md

 ### IFrame Relaxation

 With WDKv2, partners can request additional IFrame attributes to enable advanced scenarios such as file downloads or opening external websites.
 This feature allows your workload to prompt users for explicit consent before performing actions that require broader browser capabilities—such as initiating downloads or connecting users to external APIs using their current Fabric credentials.
 By specifying these requirements in your workload configuration, you ensure that users are informed and can grant the necessary permissions, enabling seamless integration with external systems while maintaining security and user trust.
+**Note**: Enabling this feature requires users to grant additional AAD consent for the relaxation scope, beyond the standard Fabric scope required for basic workload functionality.

 ### Public API Support